Antibody Development - Structural Characterization of Antibodies

-Negative stain, especially if coupled with 2D class averaging, is a quick way to assess (at low resolution) the epitope/paratope relationship between novel MABs identified during an antibody campaign and the target antigen.
-The technique also requires very little sample.
-Once antibodies of interest have been identified, the antigen-antibody fragment complex can be used for high resolution structure determination using single particle analysis.
+Negative stain, especially if coupled with 2D class averaging, is a quick way to assess (at low resolution) the epitope/paratope relationship between novel high affinity MABs identified during an antibody campaign and the target antigen.
+The technique also requires very little sample and is broadly applicable to many sample types.

 Antibodies in Vaccine Development

 In the case of highly antigenically variable pathogens, isolating pathogen functional antibodies, studying their interaction with their targets and then designing vaccine candidates could be a useful alternative to the traditional vaccines (killed or attenuated pathogens or protein subunits).
 Negative stain TEM can be used to quickly characterize polyclonal antibodies, identify the different epitopes and correlate structures and activity.
 High resolution structures of neutralizing antibody fragments (FABs) bound to targets may provide useful information with regard to cross-specificity and potency.